ethanholdahl/ethanholdahl/README.md

 Consequently, I try to use Shiny (R) and oTree (Python) as much as I can.
 One goal for my career is to create a wide array of interactive content displaying my research as well as interactive educational content that is as accessible as possible.

-Please visit my website at [EthanHoldahl.com](https://ethanholdahl.com) to learn more about me and to check out some of my shiny apps!
+Please visit my website at <a href="https://ethanholdahl.com/" style="color: darkgreen; text-decoration: none">Ethan Holdahl</a> to learn more about me and to check out some of my shiny apps!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ethanholdahl&exclude_repo=oTree-Demos,oTree&title_color=17363b&text_color=833707&bg_color=9aa8ab&border_color=9aa8ab&icon_color=17363b&hide=Procfile&count_private=true)](https://github.com/ethanholdahl)